gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/panel.md

 # Panel

-Represent a panel (a container that can have multiple children):
+Represents a panel (a container that can have multiple children):

 <img src="img/panel.png" width=300/>